 ﴾72﴿ Fa anjainaahu wallazeena ma'ahoo birahmatim minnaa wa qata'naa daabiral lazeena kazzaboo bi Aayaatinaa wa maa kaanoo mu'mineen

-﴾72﴿ So We saved him and those who were with him by Our mercy And We cut off the roots of those who denied Our revelations and were not believers
+﴾72﴿ So We saved him and those who were with him by a mercy from Us, and We cut off the roots of those who denied Our signs and were not believers.

 [72] In this context, salvation is attributed solely to mercy, and mercy in essence is the granting of faith and monotheism, which is a special kind of mercy.
 This indicates that the salvation of the prophets and their companions was not due to obligatory deeds alone.